Model-Independent Radiative Symmetry Breaking and Gravitational Waves: Phase transition

 We also note that, as a consequence of supercooling, the derivative loop corrections to the effective action can be neglected: at $T=0$ the quantum effective potential is very shallow because it is only due to perturbatively small loop corrections.
 So higher-derivative corrections are very small.
 Also two-derivative and potential loop corrections are suppressed by loop factors.
 At $T\neq0$ supercooling implies that for the relevant temperatures the thermal corrections are very small and so $V_{\rm eff}$ is still very shallow and derivative corrections are very small.

-Moreover, supercooling tells us that we are far from the high-temperature regime for which the perturbative expansion is known to break down~\cite{Weinberg:1974hy}, so a one-loop computation should be a good approximation.
+Moreover, supercooling tells us that we are far from the high-temperature regime for which the perturbative expansion is known to break down~\cite{Weinberg:1974hy,Linde:1980ts,Linde:1978px}, so a one-loop computation should be a good approximation.
+In particular, it should be noted that the fields that participate in the transition (that directly interact with the flat-direction field $\chi$) receive, thanks to supercooling, a zero-temperature mass that is much larger than the thermal mass and the infrared problem discussed in~\cite{Linde:1980ts,Linde:1978px} is avoided.
+Therefore, we see that the assumption of supercooling also allows us to be confident about the validity of the one-loop approximation.

 Remarkably, if supercooling is strong enough in a generic theory of the form~(\ref{eq:Lmatterns}), to good accuracy\footnote{The accuracy of the approximation will be analyzed in Sec.~\ref{impro}.}, the full effective action for relevant values of $\chi$ can be described by three and only three parameters: $\chi_0$, $\bar\beta$ and a real and non-negative quantity $g$ defined as follows: \be g^2 \chi^2\equiv \sum_b n_bm_b^2(\chi)+\sum_f m^2_f(\chi). \ee In other words $g^2\chi^2$ is the sum of all bosonic squared masses plus the sum of all Weyl-spinor squared masses\footnote{Note that $g^2 \chi^2$ defined in~(\ref{M2g2def}) does not coincide with the supertrace of the squared-mass matrix because the fermion masses contribute positively in~(\ref{M2g2def}).}.
 All $m_b^2$ and $m_f^2$ are real, non-negative and proportional to $\chi^2$, so $g^2$ is real, non-negative and independent of $\chi$.
 Note that $g$ plays the role of a ``collective coupling" of $\chi$ with all fields of the theory.